kb0dkin/432_Project_Winter2023/README.md

 Google SQL: The formatted data is then uploaded to Google SQL and stored in our Bronze database.

-Data Transformation: The data is then transformed and loaded into the Silver database instance, which is optimized for querying.
+Data Transformation: The data is then transformed and loaded into the Silver database, which is optimized for querying.

 Data Visualization: Finally, Looker is used to create visualizations and dashboards for our users to access the data.